Transforming science education through research-driven innovation

 Teachers reported improved confidence in leading student-centered, inquiry-based science instruction.

-Students across all performance levels, including multilingual learners, engaged in collaborative knowledge building and scientific reasoning — taking intellectual risks and constructing their own understanding.
+Students across all performance levels, including multilingual learners, engaged in collaborative knowledge building and scientific reasoning.

 By fall 2024, JCPS’s 30 middle school science classrooms were alive with curiosity and discussion.
 Over 21,000 students were exploring real-world phenomena and making sense of science on their own terms.
 Teachers felt confident leading student-centered learning.